indmillr/site1/README.md

 ## Goals:
 -- replicating layout of an existing website image <br>
--- modify functionality of ecommerce outline to fit needs of a personal bio/portfolio page
+-- modify functionality of ecommerce outline to fit needs of a personal bio/portfolio page<br>
+-- test addition